 UK Stewardship Code

-The UK Stewardship Code – Schroders’ Statement of Compliance
+Stewardship Codes – Schroders’ Statement of Compliance

 As active owners in the companies in which we invest, we regard stewardship as integral to our investment process.
-Good stewardship is important to understanding the sustainable value of companies and provides a standard of behaviour to protect and enhance the value of our clients’ investments
+Good stewardship is important to understanding the sustainable value of companies and provides a standard of behaviour to protect and enhance the value of our clients’ investments.

 The UK and Other Stewardship Codes

 Schroders fully supports the UK Stewardship Code and complies with all its principles.
 Although the Code is focused on the UK, it sets a standard for stewardship and engagement for non-UK equity investments and we seek to apply the same principles globally, taking into account local practice and law.
 We acknowledge the emergence of Stewardship Codes in other jurisdictions in which we invest.
 We keep these under review and look to this document to be our response to other such Codes.
 The exceptions to this are Schroder Investment Management (Japan) and Schroder Investment Management (Australia) who have their own statements covering locally managed funds that comply with local regulations, but operate using similar principles.

 Principle 1: Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities